General Terms and Conditions of Purchase of TSCNET Services GmbH

 12.3.2 In the case of defects, TSCNET shall have the following entitlements, irrespective of the statutory warranty claims:

-d) undertake the repairs itself or have them undertaken by third parties at the Contractor’s expense and
+- c) in the case of the manufacturing of products, undertake the repairs itself or have them undertaken by third parties at the Contractor’s expense and/or

-e) require the reimbursement by the Contractor of all costs, expenses, losses and other damage that have arisen for TSCNET as a result of the defective product.
+- d) require the reimbursement by the Contractor of all costs, expenses, losses and other damage that have arisen for TSCNET as a result of the defective product, unless the Contractor cannot be held responsible for them.

 12.4 Rights in the event of defective performance